martincf/lightbox/_posts/2017-07-12-darkroom-subscription.md

 Since the day can be split into three sessions, there will be approximately 18 slots available each week for you to choose from.
 Additionally, sessions can be grouped together if you want to spend a whole day at the darkroom.
 So, book the whole day in, with a session spare for later in the month (or the next morning to pop in and finish off).
 Or, book in one session per week, or two sessions together every two weeks.
 Whatever fits your pattern.

 ## So, to spell the offer out:
-- £20 per month gets you 4 sessions per calendar month
+- £20 per month membership gets you 4 sessions per calendar month
 - Each session is 4 hours long
 - You can use the sessions up however you like, all together, or, spread over a week or month
 - Unused sessions will not be transferable to the following month